History of Coin-Operated Arcade Games

 Long before the home console, there was the arcade.
 So, to understand the history of gaming, you need to know the history of arcade games.

 Coin-operated arcade games drove the popularity of video games for decades.
-Even after the Nintendo Entertainment System was released in 1983–a significant turning point for console gaming–arcade cabinets remained a driving force in the gaming industry.
+Even after the Nintendo Entertainment System came out in 1983, it changed console gaming.
+However, arcade cabinets still played a big role in the gaming industry.

-It’s easy to see why: a video game console is expensive, and that’s before buying the games to go with it.
+It’s easy to understand why.
+A video game console can be expensive, and that’s not counting the games you need to purchase.
 On the other hand, an arcade cabinet offers the same amount of fun for a handful of quarters.

 We’re getting ahead of ourselves, though.
 Read on to learn about the history of arcades, starting from the earliest arcade games.